Phillip Adams described as 'lost without football' as police look to pin down motive

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 Those who knew Adams described him as "lost without football."
-Adams was a star defensive back for South Carolina before getting drafted by the San Francisco 49ers in the seventh round in 2010.
+Adams was a star defensive back for South Carolina State before getting drafted by the San Francisco 49ers in the seventh round in 2010.
 He suffered a gruesome ankle injury his rookie season and would bounce around the league until 2015.

 "He had an injury his rookie year," Scott Casterline, Adams’ agent, told the Associated Press.
 "Some teams wrote him off and he had that stigma of a guy who was hurt.
 His ability was better than a guy who bounced around a lot.
 All that weighed on him heavily.
 He had (six) years, a great career, but he felt he had more.
 It was hard for him to walk away from the game, especially a guy as dedicated as he was."